Dear Martha Stewart, Here's What You SHOULD Have Said About Bloggers

 Dear Martha Stewart,

-Lots of bloggers are highly miffed with you right now, and I get why.
+Lots of bloggers are highly miffed with you right now for the things you said in a recent interview with Bloomberg News, and I get why.

-Key quote: "Who are these bloggers?
+Key quote from the pice: "Who are these bloggers?
 They’re not trained editors at Vogue magazine.
 I mean there are bloggers writing recipes that aren’t tested, that aren’t necessarily very good, or are copies of everything that really good editors have created and done.
 So bloggers create a kind of popularity, but they are not the experts.
 And we have to understand that."

 I think what you were really saying in this interview is that it’s more difficult for you to trust bloggers, because there’s no immediate institutional layer that has vetted and will vouch for them (such as a magazine's exec staff, or a degree in blogging), as there generally is in mainstream media.
 That makes it a challenge for you--and for all readers--to feel confident that a blogger’s work is trustworthy.